 - Enabling or disabling application features: Registry keys can enable or disable specific features within applications, allowing you to tailor the software’s functionality to your preferences.

-Table of Contents
+Contents

 - On any Windows 10/11 device, Open Registry Editor.

-- Create the registry keys that match your desired configuration on the target devices
+- Create the registry keys that match your desired configuration on the target devices.

 - For demonstration purposes, I’ve created a registry key named ATestKey-Cloudinfra.net within the HKEY_LOCAL_MACHINE\SOFTWARE path and added a few DWORD and String-type registry entries.